 Our contributions.
-Our detailed contributions are as follows.
+In particular, our detailed contributions are as follows.

-- (1) We propose the use of a trie-based index layout delivering a considerably better efficiency for all triple selection patterns, thanks to the cache-friendly nature of its pattern matching algorithm.
+- 1) We propose the use of a trie-based index layout delivering a considerably better efficiency for all triple selection patterns, thanks to the cache-friendly nature of its pattern matching algorithm.
 Specifically, the index materializes three different permutations of the triples in order to (symmetrically) support all triple selection patterns with one or two wildcard symbols.
-By leveraging on well-engineered compression techniques, we show that this design is already as compact as the most space-efficient competitor in the literature and $2 \div 4 \times$ faster on average for all selection patterns. - (2) Starting from the aforementioned index layout, we devise two optimization aimed at reducing the redundancy of the representation.
+By leveraging on wellengineered compression techniques, we show that this design is already as compact as the most space-efficient competitor in the literature and $2 - 4 \times$ faster on average for all selection patterns. - 2) Starting from the aforementioned index layout, we devise two optimization aimed at reducing the redundancy of the representation.
 The first technique builds on the observation that the order of the triples given by a permutation can be actually exploited to compress another permutation, hence cross-compressing the index.
-The second technique shows that it is possible to eliminate a permutation without affecting (or even improving) triple retrieval efficiency. - (3) Extensive and thorough experiments aimed to assess the space and time performance of our proposal versus state-of-the-art competitors are conducted on publicly available RDF datasets with a number of triples ranging from 88 millions up to 2 billions and show that our best space/time trade-off configuration substantially outperforms existing solutions at the state-of-the-art, by taking $30 \div 60\%$ less space and speeding up query execution by a factor of $2 \div 81 \times$ .
+The second technique shows that it is possible to eliminate a permutation without affecting (or even improving) triple retrieval efficiency. - 3) Extensive and thorough experiments aimed to assess the space and time performance of our proposal versus state-of-the-art competitors are conducted on publicly available RDF datasets with a number of triples ranging from 88 millions up to 2 billions and show that our best space/time trade-off configuration substantially outperforms existing solutions at the state-of-the-art, by taking 30 - 60% less space and speeding up query execution by a factor of $2 - 81 \times$ .

 Source code.
-Our code is publicly available at https://github.com/jermp/rdf\indexes.
+In the interest of reproducibility, our code is available at https://github.com/jermp/rdf\indexes.